 With the completion of the letters to churches, John was shown the throneroom of God.
 As it says in verse one: 1 After these things I looked, and behold, a door standing open in heaven.
 And the first voice which I heard was like a trumpet speaking with me, saying, “Come up here, and I will show you things which must take place after this.”

-Chapter 4 is the shortest chapter in the book of Revelation, although, it is one of the most descriptive, most beautiful chapters in all of the bible, as verse 2 describes,
+Chapter 4 is the shortest chapter in the book of Revelation, although, it is one of the most descriptive, most beautiful chapters in all of the bible, as verse 2 describes, 2 Immediately I was in the Spirit; and behold, a throne set in heaven, and One sat on the throne.

 3 And He who sat there was like a jasper and a sardius stone in appearance; and there was a rainbow around the throne, in appearance like an emerald.
 The "He" that John describes is God.
 Now, in John's time, one of the most precious stones was emerald because it was so sparse in the region.
 But not only that, the emerald stone is thought to preserve love.
 The emerald has long been the symbol of hope and faith, and is considered to be the stone of prophecy.
 Now, what is overlooked by many is the sardius stone.
 Many people don't know what a sardius stone even looks like, here it is: